-Welcome to Auld Reekie Retold, the biggest collections project ever undertaken by Museums & Galleries Edinburgh.
+The Auld Reekie Retold project was the biggest collections project ever undertaken by Museums & Galleries Edinburgh.

-Our team is working through over 200,000 objects in stores across the City, checking records, photographing objects and researching the stories which bring the City’s collections to life.
-The aim of the project is to better understand these objects so that we can preserve them for the future and find new ways to interpret them, with and for you, the people of Edinburgh.
-The objects are connected with the whole group of the City’s museums, from the Museum of Childhood to Lauriston Castle.
-You can find out more about these venues here.
+Between October 2019 and September 2022, our team worked through objects in stores across the City, checking records, photographing objects and researching the stories which bring the City’s collections to life.
+The aim of the project was to better understand these objects so that we can preserve them for the future and find new ways to interpret them, with and for you, the people of Edinburgh.

 What is Auld Reekie?